christopherleja/vox_pop/README.md

-A simple chat app I made to practice using websockets and hooks
+A simple chat app I made to practice using websockets, hooks, contexts and material-ui.